cloudmesh-deprecated/fg-plan/doc/source/plan.rst

      Teefaa was enhanced to integrate a mechnism for developing an image on a local laptop so that the image can than be snapshotted and placed onto a cluster so that bare metal provisioning can be achieved from this image.
-Gregor believes from conversation that this has been used and or is installed in some fashion on India.
+Based on previous conversation this verasin was or is installed in some fashion on India.
+A clarification is needed.

 Teefaa 3 (status unclear):
       Much of Teefaa 2 was developed mostly in shell, some aspects of it are developed better in python.
 Teefaa 3 provides an attempt to deliver a mostly python based implementation.
+It is unclear if this code has been used or is installed on india.

 Cloudmesh Inventory:
       FG Move contains a simple inventory that is not suffcient to